GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 instead (i.e. the same profile in which you receive SMS messages).
 {% endAside %}

-## Using the Web OTP API
+## Use the Web OTP API

 Using the Web OTP API consists of two parts: JavaScript in your web app and formatted message text sent via SMS.
+I'll cover the JavaScript first.

 {% Aside %}
 The Web OTP API requires a secure origin (HTTPS).